bvtterfly/lio/README.md

     public function setOptions(array $options = []);

     /**
-     * Get the command that should be executed.
+     * Gets the command that should be executed.
      *
      * @return string
      */